Diode Network

 How to use the Network

 You need to use a sponsored application to use the network.
-For example, the Diode App (or Diode CLI) is an application, Diode is the Application Sponsor, and users of the Diode App have device endpoints (e.g. their phone or laptop).
+For example, Diode Collab (or Diode CLI) is an application, Diode is the Application Sponsor, and users of Diode Collab have device endpoints (e.g. their phone or laptop).

 Anyone can build their own application that uses the network.
 Checkout the Diode CLI’s open source client software.